 The children and young people who rely on social workers deserve committed, passionate and skilled professionals.
-Since 2013 we have been working to transform the lives of those most in need, by recruiting and developing outstanding individuals to be leaders in social work and broader society.
+Since 2013 we have been working to create social change for children who do not have a safe or stable home, by developing excellent social work practice and leadership.

 A new model for children’s social care

 Social work charity Frontline and the Centre for Public Impact, a not-for-profit foundation focused on government innovation, have launched a blueprint outlining a new model for children’s social care, with the backing of leaders in the profession.
 The model puts relationships over bureaucracy and provides a practical path for how a local authority in England could do children’s social care differently.